netboxlabs/diode-netbox-plugin/README.md

 export DIODE_API_KEY=$(head -c20 </dev/urandom|xxd -p); env | grep DIODE_API_KEY
 ```

-**Note:** store these API key strings in a safe place as they will be needed later to configure the Diode server
+**Note:** store these API key strings in a safe place as they will be needed later to configure the Diode server.

+If you don't set these environment variables, the plugin will generate random API keys for you either during the
+migration process (with `auto_provision_users` set to `True`) or when you manually create the users in the plugin's
+setup page in the NetBox UI.

+It's important to note that the environment variables with API keys should be populated in the Diode server's
+environment variables (
+see [docs](https://github.com/netboxlabs/diode/tree/develop/diode-server#running-the-diode-server)) as well to ensure
+proper communication between the Diode SDK, Diode server and the NetBox plugin.

 Run migrations to create all necessary resources: